 Bong water alternatives

-If you want to experiment, there are several alternatives to bong water.
-Unsweetened cranberry juice is one popular substitute for water.
+- Unsweetened cranberry juice: A popular substitute for plain water.
 While the juice won't dramatically change the flavor of your bong hit, it will display an appealing crimson color in the glass.
-Even better, cranberry juice's natural acidity can keep your bong cleaner longer.
-Sugary fruit juice, however, is not recommended as a bong water alternative.
-The sugars can create a sticky residue and make the bong cleaning process very frustrating.
+Even better, cranberry juice's natural acidity can keep your bong cleaner for longer.